Serpenseth/SimpleEtherWallet/README.md

 # Donate

+ETH address: 0x508547c4Bac880C1f4A2336E39C55AB520d43F59

 Donations cannot be made within the program, for now.
-However, the crypto that I accept via donations are listed in the "Donate" section of "Menu"
+However, the crypto that I accept (other than `ETH` via donations are listed in the "Donate" section of "Menu"

 # Contact me